-Plot: Haruka and Akira develop a relationship while Haruka tries to help Akira determine her true parentage and unlock the secrets of her past.
+Plot: Haru and Akira develop a relationship while Haru tries to help Akira determine her true parentage and unlock the secrets of her past.

 Breakdown: Akira is my favorite character on this series and seemingly has the most interesting story, so it’s no real surprise that I liked this arc.

 The relationship between Haru and Akira isn’t even really put front and center, either.
 In fact, if I had one real issue with this arc it’s that this romance seems even more rushed and sloppy than Kazuha’s.
 We do find out that Haru and Akira knew each other very briefly as children, which leads to Haru going to ridiculous lengths to fix something from that time.

 Akira had lost her mother’s pendant while they were playing.
 They searched and searched, but couldn’t find it.
 Haru, realizing the importance of that pendant now, goes to great lengths to find it, even though the terrain has changed since they last time he visited.
 His efforts are indeed sweet, but after they search in vain for the pendant, they’re already having sex.